 What to check before buying a listed building

-However desirable, listed buildings can be an expensive and bureaucratic nightmare.
+However desirable, owning a listed building can be an expensive and bureaucratic nightmare.
 Here's what you need to know before you make an offer.

 Buying a listed building

-Listed buildings have special architectural and/or historical interest.
-As an ownership proposition they tend to ooze character and desirability.
-However, restrictions over their use and development, as well as the upkeep obligations and costs, can take the shine off.
+Listed buildings usually have special architectural and/or historical interest.
+As an ownership proposition, listed buildings tend to ooze character and desirability.
+However, restrictions over their use and development, as well as the upkeep obligations and costs, can take the shine off ownership.

-If the current owner has carried out any unauthorised works or modifications, then the liability to remedy the situation will pass to the new owner.
-And as the new owner, failure to comply is a criminal offence.
+If the current owner has carried out any unauthorised works or modifications, then the liability to remedy the situation will pass to the new owner - and failing to comply is a criminal offence.